Data and Analytics

 Data underpins everything we do at the Melbourne Institute.
 The ability to derive meaning from data is an essential component of social and economic research.
 Data allows us to accurately identify how policy and individual behaviour interact.
 But to be effective and reliable, data must be treated and stored in the most ethical, rigorous and secure way.

 End-to-end data analytics

 Our in-house expertise has allowed us to cultivate an innovative data analytics environment at the Institute.
-Our data and analytics team members support project delivery and enable researchers to derive meaningful insights from multiple sources of data, ranging from survey and administrative data to nontraditional sources.
+Our data and analytics team members support project delivery and enable researchers to derive meaningful insights from multiple sources of data, ranging from survey data and administrative data to non-traditional sources.
 The team also provide technical assistance in data management practice and data storage solutions.